caileensutedja/NutriTrack/README.md

 ---

 ## How to Run:
-1. Clone or Download the Project Repository.
+1. Download the Project Repository.
 2. Open the project in Android Studio.
 3. Set up and launce an Android Emulator.
 4. Run the application (^R/Shift+F10) to build and run the application on the emulator.